Diene Keita: Minister of International Cooperation and African Integration

-Keita joined the Guinean Government as a Cabinet Minister in June 2018, and served as the Minister of Integration for Guinea.
-In her role, she built strategic partnerships and mobilised resources from external and domestic partners.
-Her role was critical in mobilising external resources and building strong cooperation between the Republic of Guinea and other African countries, including the ECOWAS countries.
-She increased the portfolio and country mobilisation capabilities in ensure substantive knowledge is shared on the country and they all reach towards agenda 2030.
+Between 2018 and 2020, Keita served as the Minister for Cooperation and African Integration for Guinea.
+In this role, she mobilized resources from external and domestic partners, and strengthened the collaboration between Guinea and other African countries, including member states of ECOWAS.

-As the Minister in charge of International Cooperation, she successfully built partnerships, both with the public and private sector, ensuring that all local undertakings met the requirement of global agendas very specifically the Sustainable Development Goals, and AU 2063 while ensuring compliance with national policies.
-Similarly, she strengthened cooperation between Guinea and its partners by building strategic partnerships with the World Bank, United Nations system, USAID, Bilaterals, private foundations such as Bill and Melinda Gates Foundation, Global Fund, and private sector multinationals.
-She served in this capacity until her appointment in UNFPA as deputy executive director of programmes in June 2020.
+She also successfully built partnerships with the private sector, ensuring that all local undertakings met the requirements of the Sustainable Development Goals and the African Union’s Agenda 2063, while keeping in line with national policies.
+Similarly, she built strategic partnerships with the World Bank, the United Nations system, USAID, UN Member States, private foundations such as Bill and Melinda Gates Foundation and the Global Fund, and multinational companies.

 Honours and awards

 Keita was awarded the Commander of the Order of National Merit, a National Award of the Mauritanian Government.
 She was also conferred the Commander of the National Order, awarded by the Republic of Benin.